Vuelta a España stage 8: Primož Roglič wins atop Alto de Moncalvillo – VeloNews.com

 “I did the climb for the first time, I didn’t know it, just what I saw on profile.
 It was a good opportunity if you want to win, it was more going with the feeling than saying I would go.”

 Movistar did the pace-setting through the first 4km on the second climb up to Alto de Moncalvillo.
-This proved to be disastrous to the teams’s GC hopeful Enric Mas, as he could not hold the wheels of Roglič and Carapaz.
+This proved to be disastrous to the teams’s GC hopeful Enric Mas, as he could not hold the wheels of Roglič and Carapaz on the stage finale.

 Carapaz was respectful of his biggest challenger saying, “There was a lot of movement today, and Roglič was very strong today, but we are still in the fight.
 It was a mano-a-mano very beautiful, and that only motivates me, because it makes it even more interesting for the fans and even for us.
 We have a few days pretty quiet, but you never know what surprises the race can throw up.”